 What Cleaners Should You Use on Your Enamel Cast-Iron

 You can’t just use any old soap or scrubber on these beauties!
-We recommend using a mild dishwashing liquid like Dawn or Palmolive, warm water, and a soft sponge.
+I recommend using warm, soapy water.
+Choose a mild dishwashing liquid like Dawn or Palmolive, warm water, and a soft sponge.

-Don’t forget to clean all parts of cast-iron, including handles, knobs and lids.
+Don’t forget to clean all cast iron parts, including handles, knobs, and lids.

 Scrub away any stuck-on food particles until they’re gone before rinsing thoroughly with hot water.
-If there are still stubborn bits of food left behind after washing then it is recommended to soak in soapy water for 10 minutes before repeating the cleaning process again.
-And again if necessary.
+If there are still stubborn stains or bits of food left behind after washing, then it is recommended to soak in soapy water for 10 minutes before repeating the cleaning process.
+Then again, with a little elbow grease if necessary.

 How to Clean the Outside of Le Creuset Cookware

-The ceramic coating of enamel coasting is just as delicate on the outside as inside.
-You must never use scourers or abrasive cleaners on it because they will damage its surface and make stains even more difficult to remove in future cleaning sessions.
-So you should always be gentle with your pots and pans while washing them!
+The ceramic coating of enamel coasting is just as delicate on the outside as on the inside.
+You must never use scourers or abrasive cleaners because they will damage their surface and make stains even more difficult to remove in future cleaning sessions.
+So, you should always be gentle with your pots and pans while washing them!

-If there are burnt-on food deposits that have built up from cooking over time which cannot be cleaned off easily by regular scrubbing using a nylon pad then you can try rubbing some Le Creuset cast-iron cleaner onto these hard-to-shift marks before giving everything else another wash with soapy water.
+Suppose there are burnt-on food deposits that have built up from cooking over time and cannot be cleaned off easily by regular scrubbing using a nylon pad.
+In that case, you can try rubbing some Le Creuset cast-iron cleaner onto these hard-to-shift marks before giving everything else another wash with soapy water.

 What Cleaners Should You Not Use on Your Le Creuset

-Liquid, paste or powder cleaners that are abraisive, as well as steel wool, metal scourers and metal scrapers.
+Liquid (hydrogen peroxide or oven cleaner), paste, or powder cleaners (laundry detergent) that are abrasive, as well as steel wool, metal scourers, and metal scrapers.

-Use only Le Creuset approved cleaners, clothes and scourers (nylon).
+Use only Le Creuset’s approved cleaners, cloths, and scourers (nylon).

 Dishwasher and Cast-Iron Cookware

-Le Creuset cookware is dishwasher safe with the exception of those pots that have wooden handles.
-Over time, their enamel will dull down from being washed in a dishwasher by the detergent this can be avoided by hand washing instead.
+Le Creuset cookware is dishwasher safe except for those pots that have wooden handles.
+Over time, their enamel will dull from being washed in a dishwasher with the detergent.
+This can be avoided by hand washing instead.

 Dry Thoroughly to Prevent Rust

-Make sure the cooking surface of cast-iron pots is completely dry before storing them in order to avoid rusting on contact with moisture from air humidity when they’re stored away.
+Make sure the cooking surface of cast-iron pots is completely dry before storing them to avoid rusting in contact with moisture from air humidity when they’re stored away.

 Storing Le Creuset Cookware

 Store enameled cast iron cookware items separately so they do not scratch one another during storage.
-If you need to stack your pots and pans due to lack of space you can use pot protectors.
-They are inserted between pots and assist in stopping damaged during storage.
+If you need to stack your pots and pans due to lack of space, you can use pot protectors.
+They are inserted between pots and assist in stopping damage during storage.

 Don’t forget to use your pot protectors between lids and pots – these usually arrive in the box with your new cookware.

-Learn about storing cast-iron the correct way – here
+Learn about how to store cast-iron the correct way.

 Le Creuset’s Cookware Care & Maintenance Accessories

-Simply place them between pots, pans, dishes, or glass bowls.
+Place them between pots, pans, dishes, or glass bowls.
 They provide a thin layer of gentle cushioning to diminish the chances of unwanted markings and cracks.
-They keep items from locking together when stored for long periods set of 3.
+They keep items from locking together when stored for long periods.
+Set of 3.
 10″ in size, they are machine washable.